Voxelum/x-minecraft-launcher/.github/ISSUE_TEMPLATE/feature_report.md

 ---
-name: Feature report
+name: Feature Request
-about: add a feature to help us make XMCL great
+about: Request a new feature or idea
-title: ''''
+title: ''
 labels: feature
 assignees: ci010
 ---

-**To Reproduce**

-**Expected behavior**
-A clear and concise description of what you expected to feature.
+A clear and concise description of what you want to have.